Omphalocele

 Babies born with omphalocele have an increased risk for genetic syndromes.
 Your MFM will also help coordinate genetic testing.

-How Is Omphalocele Treated During Pregnancy?
+How is Omphalocele Monitored During Pregnancy?

 Our team will follow your pregnancy closely with ultrasounds and fetal monitoring (non-stress testing) to assess your babies well-being and plan for delivery.

-condition.
+Delivery will likely be planned for between 38 and 39 weeks, depending on your and your baby’s condition.
 Cesarean delivery is not required for babies with omphalocele, although there is a higher chance of having one.

-How Is Omphalocele Treated After Delivery?
+How is Omphalocele Treated After Delivery?

 After birth, our pediatric physicians at Golisano Children's Hospital will work closely with other specialists to provide complete care for your infant.
 By combining areas of expertise, the multidisciplinary team is able to offer safe and effective diagnostic and therapeutic resources.